 Start by checking if the ISPs in your area provide fiber or, at the very least, higher bandwidth packages.

-This is not an exhaustive list and covers the broadband Internet connection types available in the North American and European markets.
+This is not an exhaustive list, but it covers the most common broadband internet connection types available in the North American and European markets.

 Evolving standards have been critical in optimizing and fully utilizing both new and existing infrastructure.

 This is the oldest of the original broadband standards still in use today.
 DSL stands for “digital subscriber line” and utilizes standard copper telephone lines for data transmission.
 The standard has undergone several evolutions through DSL, ADSL and VDSL.

 ADSL (asymmetric digital subscriber line) is the most common legacy connection used in the US market and can provide maximum download and upload speeds of 20 Mbps and 1 Mbps, respectively.
 Whether those speeds are achievable entirely depends on the proximity to an exchange.